VIC.GOV.AU | Policy and Advisory Library

 At the meeting

-The chairperson needs to be clear on what is to be achieved at the meeting and make sure all voices are heard.
-Going ‘round the table’, to provide everyone with the opportunity to speak, gives everyone a chance to contribute and can overcome any discomfort with the new format.
+The chair needs to be clear on what is to be achieved at the meeting and make sure all voices are heard.
+Going ‘around the table’, to provide everyone with the opportunity to speak, gives everyone a chance to contribute and can overcome any discomfort with the new format.

 Use meeting protocols to facilitate the smooth running of the meeting.
 They include:

-• Allow the meeting host to manage the meeting.
+• allow the chair to manage the meeting

-• The host should establish the way in which everyone can participate, some examples are:
+• the chair or meeting host should establish the way in which everyone can participate, some examples are:

 • use visual clues when you want to speak, for example, raise your hand